Italy's Fincantieri in talks to buy Leonardo's Wass unit - media

 It would also strengthen its position in the underwater sector, which the group recently identified as a key area for growth.

-The state-controlled shipbuilder is considering a capital increase of some 400 million euros to finance the operation, Il Messaggero said, adding that the group is being advised by JPMorgan, Intesa Sanpaolo and Bnp Paribas on the deal.
+The state-controlled shipbuilder is considering a capital increase of some 400 million euros to finance the deal, Il Messaggero said, adding the group was being advised by JPMorgan, Intesa Sanpaolo and Bnp Paribas on the matter.

-Broker Banca Akros welcomed the deal as positive, saying it believed WASS could be valued at between 168 million and 225 million euros.
-It added, however, "that a capital increase is clearly negative and partially discounted".
+Broker Banca Akros welcomed the potential deal as positive, saying it believed Wass could be valued at between 168 million and 225 million euros.

 Milano Finanza first reported on Saturday that Fincantieri was considering a large acquisition and that it was examining either a recapitalisation or a convertible bond to do so.